Should I buy a fitness tracker or a smartwatch?

 To help you pick the right type of wearable, you can use our online tool below.
 Simply select fitness tracker or smartwatch, and then explore the features on offer by clicking on the information spots.
 If you’re on a mobile device, you’ll need to scroll down to the 'features' tab at the bottom of your screen to explore.

-There's an increasing number of fitness trackers that provide more advanced notifications, and smartwatches with built-in activity-tracking capabilities.
+It's true that the line is blurring by what might traditionally be called a 'fitness tracker' or 'fitness watch', and a smartwatch.
+There are an increasing number of fitness trackers that provide more advanced notifications, and smartwatches with built-in activity-tracking capabilities.
 That’s why we put fitness trackers and smartwatches through some of the same tests, to find out whether any devices can perform well in both functions.